 We use advanced computer vision technology to detect and extract valuable data from the contributed images on our platform.
 We provide object labels (the result of semantic segmentation) and map features in GIS-friendly formats (shapefiles, GeoJSON).
 Take a look at our product page for Mapillary Imagery and Data.

-Contact [email protected] to get started with data requests.
+Create an account and set up an organization to get started with extracting map data.
 For more advanced methods of retrieving data using the Mapillary API, please see our developer resources.